ruihukuang/AI_Learning_LangGraph/README.md

 <img width="1705" height="1019" alt="image" src="https://github.com/user-attachments/assets/d4d2380c-bfc5-4592-9820-8da5374ce6ac" />

 - Step 4 : Save memory into files rather than just adding a memory server object.
 In this case, a chatbox could use info from memory files to start conversations but could be updated based on requests during conversations.
-Screenshots below show a chatbox starts calling me another name from memory files but could call me right name after I correct it.
+A screenshot below show a chatbox starts calling me another name from memory files but could call me a right name after I correct it.
 <img width="1588" height="844" alt="image" src="https://github.com/user-attachments/assets/47d0477a-7167-44f4-a4ce-18de89a0f2df" />